A Panel Array That Is Larger Than Your Inverter – Oversizing Your Solar Inverter

 A string inverter can be supersized with less than 1% loss in efficiency due to clipping.
 This means that for customers looking for a 5kW system, you can go ahead and install up to around a 6.5kW string of panels with a 5kW inverter*.
 Great news!
 It’s something we now recommend for anyone who is looking to maximise their returns.

 Furthermore, the government rebate is based on the size of the panel array, not the inverter.
-For example, based on the current STC price of $37, a 7kW system comes with a $4,736 rebate whereas a 5kW system comes with a rebate of $3,256.
+For example, based on the current STC price of $37, a 7kW system comes with a $4,736 rebate, whereas a 5kW system comes with a rebate of $3,256.

 The larger rebate, for the most part, covers the extra panels, making it a no-brainer for many eligible households.
-As the mantra goes: “you are paying for a team of solar installers to drive out to your house and install a solar system.
+As the mantra goes: “You are paying for a team of solar installers to drive out to your house and install a solar system.
 Why not get them to throw a few more panels in the back of the van?”

-*Houses in Endeavour Energy (western half of Sydney) must have three-phase power for a system larger than 5kW, however, there are ways to get around this using export limitations.
-Contact us for more information, we can quickly work out what rules apply to your situation.
+*Houses in Endeavour Energy (western half of Sydney) must have three-phase power for a system larger than 5kW.
+However, there are ways to get around this using export limitations.
+Contact us for more information.
+We can quickly work out what rules apply to your situation.